Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-api-reference.md

 {% tab title="Android" %}
 ### getIdentities

-Get all identities in the Edge Identity extension, including customer identifiers which were previously added.
+Get all identities in the Identity for Edge Network extension, including customer identifiers which were previously added.

 When [AdobeCallbackWithError](../mobile-core/mobile-core-api-reference.md#public-classes) is provided, and you are fetching the identities from the Mobile SDK, the timeout value is 500ms.
 If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](../mobile-core/mobile-core-api-reference.md#public-classes).